Diversity and Inclusion in Clinical Trials

 The Importance of Diversity & Inclusion in Clinical Trials

 People may experience the same disease differently.
-It’s essential that clinical trials include people with a variety of lived experiences and living conditions, as well as characteristics like race and ethnicity, age, sex, and sexual orientation, so that all communities benefit from scientific advances.
+It’s essential that clinical trials include people with a variety of lived experiences and living conditions, as well as characteristics like race and ethnicity, age, sex, and sexual orientation, so that all communities can benefit from scientific advances.

 - Biological sex